Rental Hall. Made in the USA

 Officers assume their term of office in JUNE after the June State convention.
 Please welcome all the officers and ensure they know what your ideas are for continuous improvement.

-Reminder – The Post is NOT allowed to serve you if you do not have a current year membership card.
-The 2018 Post 221 MEMBERSHIP FEE is $40.00.
-We are doing well, but need to get EVERYONE to pay their membership fee for 2018 as soon as you can.
+2019 Membership Cards are HERE!
+The Post is NOT allowed to serve you if you do not have a current year membership card.
+The 2019 Post 221 MEMBERSHIP FEE is $40.00.
+EVERYONE needs to pay their membership fee for 2019 as soon as you can.
 Reminder you can send your fee to the post or RENEW on line at http://www.legion.org/renew.
-You have to pay your National dues annually without missing a year or your continuous service reverts back to ZERO.
+Some of you have not yet paid 2018 but you have to pay your National dues annually without missing a year or your continuous service reverts back to ZERO.
 This applies to SAL members as well.

 General body meetings are held on the second Tuesday night of each month at 7:00 PM in the Rivet room beginning again in September.
 Please make a note.
 All members are encouraged to attend.